AdobeDocs/app-builder/src/pages/guides/app_builder_guides/architecture_overview.md

 - [Interactions](https://github.com/adobe/aio-cli-plugin-runtime) with [Runtime](/runtime), Adobe's serverless platform
 - [Lifecycle management](https://github.com/adobe/aio-cli-plugin-app) for [App Builder](/app-builder)

-### App Builder Generators
+### App Builder generators

-The [generators](https://github.com/adobe/generator-aio-app) help developers to bootstrap their App Builder apps when using the [CLI](https://github.com/adobe/aio-cli).
+The [generators](https://github.com/adobe/generator-aio-app) help Developers to bootstrap their App Builder apps when using the [CLI](https://github.com/adobe/aio-cli).

 Generators can be used to create: